 “Let your conduct be without covetousness; be content with such things as you have.
 For He Himself has said, “I will never leave you nor forsake you.” ~HEBREWS 13:5

 Be content.
 The statement can be seen as a command or a verbalized form of permission.
 Be happy.
 Be wise.
 Be joyful.
 Be content.

 One of the biggest mountains that I face is the mountain whose shadow attempts to cast its darkness upon my garden of contentment.

-Lack of contentment, for me, comes from the need to “do more.”
-I seem to be in a constant state of growth out of this need, but there are a few straggly roots that are in my heart.
+Lack of contentment, for me and I am certain many if not all of you, comes from the need to “do more.”
+I seem to be in a constant state of growth as I divorce myself from this out ‘need’, but there are a few straggly roots that are still present in my heart.

-But today I am deciding to divorce myself from all of the scales and balances.
+But I am deciding to divorce myself from all of the scales and balances.
+And I invite you to do the same.
 I am choosing contentment.
-I am choosing to celebrate getting one post done even if I planned for 10. ( I have not planned for 10 but you know what I mean.)
+I am choosing to celebrate getting one thing done successfully in a day even if I planned for ten.

-I am choosing to be content with the ebb and flow of Ascension Graveyard.
-This story has a life of its own and it may take longer than my “perfect” and totally unrealistic timetable to get it done.
-That is okay.
-I am content.
-It will be finished when it is supposed to be.
+I am choosing to be content with the ebb and flow of my creativity.
+The story Christ has for each of our lives has events and triumphs that may take longer than our “perfect” and most of the time, totally unrealistic timetables.